BorjaRequena/Quantum-Fisherman/README.md

 # Quantum Fisher(man)
 > Quantum Fisher(man) project developed for the <a href='https://qiskithackathoneurope.bemyapp.com'>IBM Qiskit Hackathon 2021</a>.
-We provide a toolkit to compute the overlap between quantum states.
+We provide a toolkit to compute the overlap between quantum states (see <a href="https://borjarequena.github.io/Quantum-Fisherman/">the docs</a>).
 We apply it to obtain the quantum Fisher information from quantum circuits, which allows the optimization through advanced techniques such as the <a href='https://quantum-journal.org/papers/q-2020-05-25-269/pdf/'> quantum natural gradient</a>, as well as to study the loss landscape of such circuits.
 Furthermore, we provide a functionality to compute the overlap between quantum states from devices, enabling device-independent certification.

 ## Quantum Fisher information